teambit/docs/docs/guidelines-vue.md

 ```

 The compiler is based on the Vue webpack configuration.
 Check out the exact configuration [here](https://bit.dev/bit/envs/bundlers/vue/~code#webpack.config.js).

+Note that this compiler is in fact a bundler, as it uses Vue webpack to separate the vue SFC (Single File Component ) format into separate JS and CSS files and then bundles them.

 ## Use symlinks false in target project